MilkenInstitute-Research/Test/README.md

+<H1>Milken Institute Research Department </H1><br>
+We believe highlighting the interaction among health, demographic, and socio-economic features in communities provides a broader perspective on their potential vulnerability to health threats.
+It is also the starting point for targeted policy solutions. <Br>

-<H1> COVID-19 Community Profiles </H1>
+<H1> COVID-19 Community Profiles </H1><br>
-Milken Institute Research Department <br>
 Created by Ken Sagynbekov & Brittney Butler <br>
 <a href="mailto:research@milkeninstitute.org"> research@milkeninstitute.org </a><br>

-We believe highlighting the interaction among health, demographic, and socio-economic features in communities provides a broader perspective on their potential vulnerability to health threats.
-It is also the starting point for targeted policy solutions. <Br>

 <H2>US Counties </H2>